The units you will study in Year 1 are as follows:

-The Introduction to Psychology of Fashion unit aims to introduce you to your course and its subject specialism, as well as to effective learning and studentship at undergraduate level.
-It will orientate you to the practices and knowledge base needed to understand your discipline and help you to develop your skills for independent & collaborative learning, reflection and your own self development.
-Students come from many diverse educational backgrounds and a part of this unit will enable to reflect on your own background and how that shapes the way you approach your course.
+The Introduction to Psychology of Fashion unit will orientate you to the practices and knowledge base needed to understand your discipline and help you to develop your skills for independent & collaborative learning, reflection and your own self development.

 The Applications of Psychology in Fashion unit will consider how the application of psychology can make a positive difference in the fashion industries in general and in fashion business in particular.
 You will study theories and concepts from the core areas of psychology including individual differences, biological, cognitive, emotional, social, lifespan psychology, and discuss their application to develop solutions to real life issues in fashion.

 The Better Lives unit will provide you with a solid understanding of LCF’s core values and how they connect to your practice.
-As part of this unit you will explore diversity, social responsibility and sustainability.
+As part of this unit, you will explore diversity, social responsibility and sustainability.
 Themes which you will then apply to a selected project.
-At this stage, the emphasis is on how you apply your thinking across these important themes to your practice.
-Your thinking is more important than a finished piece of work at this point.
-Fashion can change lives.
-Through teaching, specialist research, and collaborative work, this unit will get you thinking differently.
+This unit will get you thinking differently.
 We want you to use fashion to examine the past, build a sustainable future and improve the way we live.
 That’s why we call this unit Better Lives.

 The Collaborative Project unit introduces you to the research skills needed to understand human behaviour within the context of fashion and business.
-This unit will give you the opportunity to work collaboratively to identify an area of fashion business that interests you, and to investigate the links between your chosen topic and psychology.
-This will allow you to consolidate the knowledge and skills that you have already acquired, give you the opportunity to conduct research, and develop working relationships that are essential for employability.
+This unit will allow you to work collaboratively to identify an area of fashion business that interests you and to investigate the links between your chosen topic and psychology.
+This will allow you to consolidate the knowledge and skills that you have already acquired, allow you to conduct research, and develop working relationships that are essential for employability.

-Cognition in Design and Innovation unit looks at cognitive psychology, which is concerned with how we make sense of the world from sensation, through perception, emotion, creativity, memory, thinking and reasoning, and communication.
-In this unit you will learn about the influence of cognitive processes on design and innovation using the concept of design thinking, which applies empathy and creativity to generate potential solutions to a given problem.
-You will gain understanding of how the processes and methods used in design to solve problems can lead to enhanced design practice and improved communication with designers.
+Cognition in Design and Innovation unit looks at the influence of cognitive processes on design and innovation using the concept of design thinking, which applies empathy and creativity to generate potential solutions to a given problem.
+You will gain an understanding of how the processes and methods used in design to solve problems can lead to enhanced design practice and improved communication with designers.

-The Cultural & Historical Studies Option will be able to study a Cultural and Historical Studies option of your choice that will broaden and deepen your learning of areas relating to your interests in your chosen field.
-You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School, and will read relevant academic texts and complete a formal academic essay for assessment.
+The Fashion & Identity unit will be able to study a Cultural and Historical Studies option of your choice that will broaden and deepen your learning of areas relating to your interests in your chosen field.

 The Consumer Psychology unit introduces you to concepts of consumer behaviour and psychology through investigation of how and why we buy fashion goods and services.
 You will investigate how consumer identity is formed, and develop your understanding of fashion psychographics and cross-cultural values and how these may inform fashion marketing practices.
 You will apply market research methods and evaluate consumer behaviour in different parts of the world.